 Without having a strong user outline, the making of a prototype is considered one of the foolish decisions.
 So, you can easily understand the importance of a strong user flow outline.

 Creating different prototypes and testing them is important.
 One can define a prototype as the tangible variant of the user flow of your site.
 The preparation of high-fidelity representation, known as the prototype, is essential.

 You should test your prototype with real users.
 A small group of the target audience is selected.
 Then you create prototypes as many as possible and ask them to check your prototypes.
 After they check the prototypes, ask them for honest reviews.

 You should also give them a set of questions regarding your website.
 Then go through the results carefully and identify the strong points and weak points of your website.
 Make the changes suggested by the users.
 This will change the overall scenario.

 7. Break Down Large User Flow into Sub-flows

 If your site engages with more and more customers, then you should think about breaking them into multiple sub-flows.
 By breaking down each big flow of users into sub-flows prevents your site from lagging.

 We often see that popular websites have a huge tendency to crash.
 This is frustrating for the visitors of the site and may lead to user bounce.

-I have briefly discussed the user flow, its importance and effective methods to increase the engagement between you and your customers.
-User flow is a very powerful tool for the designers as it is very much effective to show a big result in a short period.
+I have briefly discussed the user flow, its importance, and effective methods to increase the engagement between you and your customers.
+User flow is a very powerful tool for designers as it is very much effective to show a big result in a short period.

 Designers can easily see how the pages need to create and what should be the relation between them to achieve an effective user flow on your site.
 So if you still searching for ways to improve your user flow, follow my methods.